firepear/thrasher-music-catalog/README.md

     them where you like in values belonging to other attributes

 You may have noticed that `//` and `\\` _also_ map to `OR` and `AND`.
-You may have also noticed that they only occur within attribute values.
-That's because they're syntactic sugar to compactly specify multiple values for a single attribute:
+This is only valid within attribute values, because it's syntactic sugar to compactly specify multiple values for a single
+attribute:

 - `a:x//y` (compact) is equivalent to `a:x || a:y` (expanded)
 - This means that more complex, ordered conditions can be constructed